SageOx

 2. Verify factory agents receive context

 When OpenClaw spawns a session, it starts Claude Code in your repo.
 Claude Code reads CLAUDE.md and runs ox agent prime.
-Verify this is working:
+Verify with:

 terminal